Archive for: medicinal product

 On 4 June 2002, the Polish entrepreneur Wojciech Soszyński from Sopot applied to the Polish Patent Office for the right of protection for OCERIN Z-251142 trade mark in class 5 for goods such as oral pharmaceutical preparations in a form of granulate, drops, capsules, emulsion, herbal blends, pastes, pills, powder, syrup, suspensions, gels, pharmaceutical preparations for mouthwashingin a form of aerosol, chewing gum, capsules, concentrate, drops, pills, pastes, liquids, powder, tablets, suspensions, gels, pharmaceutical preparations for dental purposes in a form of emulsion, paste, liquids, powder, tablets, suspensions, gels, pharmaceutical preparations for inhalation purposes in a form of aerosol, emulsion, gas, ointments, liquid, powder, tablet, suspension, gels, trachea and lung pharmaceutical preparations in a form of powder, solution, suspension, pharmaceutical preparations for skin care applied on skin and percutaneous in a form of medicated bath supplements, emulsion, cataplasm, collodion, concentrate, cream, ointment, dressing, paste, foam, plaster, liquids, powder, shampoo, suspension, gels, pharmaceutical preparations for eyes in a form of drops, creams, ointments, liquids, drops solvent, vaginal pharmaceutical preparations in a form of pills, tampons, vaginal douching suspensions, gels, powder, solvents for gel preparation, rectal pharmaceutical preparations in a form of suppositories, emulsion, capsules, concentrates, creams, ointments, foams, liquids, tablets, tampons, suspensions, gels, vesica and urethra pharmaceutical preparations in a form of washing liquids, powder for liquid preparation, gels, pharmaceutical preparations for ears in a form of aerosol-emulsion, solutions, suspensions, creams, drops, ointments, liquids, powders, rods, tampons, gels, pharmaceutical preparations for nose in a form of aerosol-suspension, liquids, drops, ointments, powders, rods, vaginal pharmaceutical preparations in a form of emulsion for irrigation, intravaginal tablets, intravaginal capsules, intravaginal creams, intravaginal ointments, intravaginal foams.

-The Polish Patent Office (PPO) in decision of 21 July 2008 refused to grant a right of protection.
+The Polish Patent Office (PPO) in its decision of 21 July 2008 refused to grant a right of protection.
 The PPO noted that BEIERSDORF AG from Hamburg reported observations as to the existence of grounds that may cause a right of protection to be denied.
-BEIERSDORF AG argued that OCERIN is similar to its EUCERIN IR 710661 trade mark applied for with the priority of 3 March 1999 for goods in class 5 such as cosmetics for medical purposes prepared in the form of creams, gels and lotions, all for the protection of dry skin, dermatologic preparations for prevention of allergy and skin ills, medical preparations for care, washing and beauty of hair, medical preparations for shower and bath purposes, medical sun tanning preparations, medical preparations against aging of skin, prevention skin preparations against UV radiation, and another word-figurative trade mark EUCERIN IR 765927.
+BEIERSDORF AG argued that OCERIN is similar to its EUCERIN IR-710661 trade mark applied for with the priority of 3 March 1999 for goods in class 5 such as cosmetics for medical purposes prepared in the form of creams, gels and lotions, all for the protection of dry skin, dermatologic preparations for prevention of allergy and skin ills, medical preparations for care, washing and beauty of hair, medical preparations for shower and bath purposes, medical sun tanning preparations, medical preparations against aging of skin, prevention skin preparations against UV radiation, and another word-figurative trade mark EUCERIN IR-765927.

 The PPO found that the greater part of the opposed signs is identical and differs only in the beginning.
 Taking into account the specificity of goods in Class 5, the consumer may think that this is a variation of a single product or products with a similar purpose.
 It cannot be excluded that the consumer will shift the similarity (in the core and the ending of a sign) to the origin of goods, nor that differences in the beginning of a sign, will be shifted to the differences between the products, rather than differences in terms of their origin.
 Thus, in both cases, the signs causes the consumer the confusion as to the origin of goods.